 MORE SOUPS TO MAKE ON A COLD DAY

 Tomato Bisque Soup

-- 4 tablespoons butter
+- 4 tbsp butter

 - 2 cloves garlic

-- 5 tablespoons whole-wheat flour
+- 5 tbsp whole-wheat flour

 - 5 cups chicken broth/stock